garrett-kirsch/daily-pennsylvanian-basic-scraper/README.md

 This template includes a sample workflow to demonstrate the core git scraping capabilities.
 Read on to learn how to customize it!

+## Adjustments made by the User (Garrett Kirsch)

+I have changed the scraping to capture the top articles from the Featured, Opinion, News, and Sports sections of the front page.
+My first idea was to scrape the top article of the academic and politics pages to find some correlation between the two (especially with the current funding freezes), but I was not able to figure out how to navigate to other pages and decided that my first webscraping program should be kept simple.
+I therefore pivoted to these 4 sections on the frontpage because they were relatively easy to scrape and because I could perform a similar kind of analysis on them later.

 ## Overview

 The workflow defined in `.github/workflows/scrape.yaml` runs on a defined schedule to: